denoland/libffi-rs/libffi-sys-rs/README.md

 by bindgen, intended as the basis for higher-level bindings, but you can see the [libffi documentation].

-If you clone this repository in order to build the library and you do not plan to enable the `system` Cargo feature to build against your system’s C libffi, then you should do a recursive clone, by default this library builds C libffi from a Git submodule.

 See [the `libffi` crate] for a higher-level API.

 ## Usage